 For an even healthier take, choose organic spreads or avoid the store-bought stuff (usually laden with sugar and additives) and make your own in less than five minutes with a food processor.

-For the best bread, The Nutritious Life Studio CEO and co-founder Keri Glassman told Well + Good she prefers sprouted breads.
+For the best bread, The Nutritious Life Studio CEO and co-founder Keri Glassman, RD, CDN, prefers sprouted bread.
 She recommends Ezekiel bread because it doesn't have any sugar and is made with whole grains.
 If you can't find the Ezekiel brand, look for sprouted breads made with whole grains or legumes, which have more protein per serving, and avoid breads with additives and sugar.

 9. Oatmeal Cranberry Gems

-Thanks to the heart-healthy oats and the antioxidant-rich cranberries, these cookies will satiate those sweet-tooth cravings while delivering a host of health-related benefits.
+Thanks to the heart-healthy oats and the antioxidant-rich cranberries, these cookies will satiate the sweet-tooth cravings while delivering a host of health-related benefits.

-These treats provide a satisfying blend of mild sweetness from the dried fruit, but have a spicy kick thanks to the ginger and cinnamon.
-Plus, this oatmeal cranberry cookie recipe doesn't use eggs, making them vegan.
+These treats provide a satisfying blend of mild sweetness from the dried fruit yet have a spicy kick thanks to the ginger and cinnamon.
+Plus, this oatmeal cranberry cookie recipe doesn't use eggs, deeming them vegan-friendly.

-While this recipe calls for oat flakes, you can up the nutritional benefit of these gems by swapping in steel-cut oats.
-Steel-cut oats are healthier due to the way they are processed, retaining more fiber and protein when compared to rolled oats or flakes.
+While this recipe calls for oat flakes, you can boost the nutritional benefit of these gems by swapping in steel-cut oats.
+Steel-cut oats are healthier due to the way they are processed, which helps them retain more fiber and protein when compared to rolled oats or flakes.
 Simply add 10 to 15 minutes of cooking time to allow the steel-cut oats to soften.